sagecodes/intro-machine-learning/README.md

 ## Deep Learning

-Seperate topic Want to do a quick mention here.
-Let me know if you'd like to see a workshop on deep learning basics!

 Deep Learning is a subset of Machine Learning.

 It uses layers of [Artificial Neural Networks](https://en.wikipedia.org/wiki/Artificial_neural_network) and can learn from data to change the weights of the neurons.

 [A Neural Network Playground - TensorFlow](https://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=circle&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=4,2&seed=0.24541&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false) is a great place to start tinkering around and learning more about Artificiial Neural Networks!

+Let me know if you would like a worksshop on Deep Learning!

+---

 For this class we're going to stay focused on Supervised Machine learning.